SorkinType/Black-Ops/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- CR

-	- IJ_acutecomb
+	- .null

 	- uniF8FF

-	- ij_acutecomb

-	- And .null
+	- And CR
  [code: unreachable-glyphs]
 </div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>